 - independent prescribing,

 In primary care networks and integrated care systems, advanced level nurses may work in a variety of roles.
-The NMC standards state that registered nurses working at this advanced level must:
+The Royal College of Nursing (RCN) Advanced Practice Standards state that registered nurses working at this advanced level must:

 - have an active registration with the NMC